imanlab/iml_dl_tutorial/README.md

 ## Examples

 The [examples](examples) folder contains some practical examples that you can look at, analyze and test to get a first hands-on experience with deep learning code.
+It also contains a simple tutorial for a first approach to Graph Datasets and graph Neural Networks.

 ## Contact